SiddhantGodboleGit/Li-locks-from-s-x-locks/proof.md

      - When A == B get a **write** lock on i's A.
        - For **+** on A release A **after** acquiring all required locks.
        - For **-** on A keep **write**.

+   - About the try locking, this allows only compatible locks even with the spurious fails.

    - When unlocking the item, just release the locks in the array.